gluwa/ccnext-testnet-bridge-examples/custom-contracts-bridging/README.md

 ```

 ## 6. Modify Your Own Bridge Smart Contract Instance
-Imagine for example that we want to mint 2 MNT tokens on CCNext Testnet for every TEST token burned on Sepolia.
+Imagine for example that we want to mint 2 MNT tokens on Creditcoin USC Testnet for every TEST token burned on Sepolia.
 Then we need to modify our bridge proxy contract to multiply the burned amount by 2 before minting.

 In your freshly cloned `CCNext-smart-contracts` repository, open the file `eth/contracts/UniversalBridgeProxy.sol`